 So, you decided to get with the times and started to market your business on Facebook.
 The only problem is that you also realized that it is saturated with everybody’s stuff.
 However, there are ways in which you can grow your online presence and get more traffic to your page.
 The best part of it all is you don’t even have to pay for it.

 Lucy Steele, from ResumesPlanet, says, “An online presence is worth increasingly more nowadays.
 If you can make it online, then you are set for a global client base.
 The quicker you learn how to increase your Social Media Presence the better.’’
-She adds, ‘’The days of word of mouth is long gone.
+She adds, ‘’The days of word of mouth are long gone.
 We have entered the age of liking and sharing.
 The best part is that you can now expect anyone from around the globe to view your online content.”

-Facebook Live Video is the single most powerful tool that you have at your disposal to drive more people towards your profile.
+Facebook Live Video is the single most powerful tool that you have at your disposal to drive more people toward your profile.
 It garners over 100 million hours of video content daily, making it the most impactful video social channel.
 Here are a couple of ways to use this tool to grow your social media presence.

 Establish Brand Awareness